Today’s New Homes Provide Major Consumer Benefits and Many Reasons to Love Manufactured Housing

 Options Inside and Out

-You also may select from a variety of exterior designs, including metallic, vinyl, wood or hardboard siding.
+You also may select from a variety of exterior designs, including aluminum, vinyl, wood or hardboard mobile home siding.
 Additionally, design features may include a bay window, a gable front or a pitched roof with shingles.
-Awnings, enclosures around the crawl space, patio covers, decks, and steps also are available.
+Awnings, enclosures around the crawl space, patio covers, steps, porches, and decks also are available.